Professor, Aerospace Engineering Department

 Bio

 Throughout his career Dr. Valasek’s research is focused on bridging the scientific gaps between traditional computer science topics and aerospace engineering topics, while achieving a high degree of closure between theory and experiment.
-What sets Dr. Valasek’s work apart is his unique systems approach and ability to seamlessly integrate different disciplines such as dynamics & control, artificial intelligence, and bio-inspiration.
-This is clearly evident in his body of work that integrates these disciplines and is creating a lasting impact on communities from smart materials to General Aviation flight safety to Unmanned Air Systems (UAS) to guidance, navigation & control theory.
-His research has been funded by AFOSR, ARO, ONR, AFRL, ARL, AFC, NSF, NASA, FAA, and industry.
+What sets Dr. Valasek’s work apart is his unique systems approach and ability to seamlessly integrate different disciplines such as dynamics & control, artificial intelligence, and bioinspiration.
+This is clearly evident in his body of work that integrates these disciplines and is creating a lasting impact on communities from guidance, navigation & control theory to Artificial Intelligence to Unmanned Air Systems (UAS) to General Aviation flight safety to smart materials.
+In the role of Principle Investigator, his research has been funded by AFOSR, ARO, ONR, AFRL, ARL, AFC, NSF, NASA, FAA, SNL, and industry.

 Dr. Valasek has been recognized as a 2017 Fellow of the American Institute of Aeronautics and Astronautics (AIAA) for “Pioneering contributions and outstanding leadership in flight mechanics and control leading to new capabilities in autonomous air refueling, morphing flight, and flight safety.”

+Dr. Valasek is impacting aerospace autonomy at the national and international levels.
+In 2023 he was appointed the national Director of the AIAA Artificial Intelligence/Machine Learning (AI/ML) Task Force, which is tasked with strengthening the AIAA’s overall strategic plan and governance by focusing the AIAA’s mission, goals, objectives, and strategies for autonomy in the aerospace domain.
+In this position Dr. Valasek is leading a team of 20 representatives from industry, government laboratories, and academia in creating and running the AIAA Aerospace Autonomy Grand Challenge, which poses a challenging technical problem to be solved and demonstrated in hardware by professional and student technical teams.
+Dr. Valasek previously served as a Section Lead and technical moderator at the 2021 Aerospace Autonomy Summit, and at the 2022 Space Autonomy Summit.
 Dr. Valasek is the creator and Founding Director of the Center for Autonomous Vehicles and Sensor Systems (CANVASS).
 CANVASS is unique in being the only university center that addresses Underwater, Ground, Air, and Space autonomous vehicles in one center.
 CANVASS is composed of 17 laboratories at TAMU, and as Director, Dr. Valasek provided vision and direction in addition to coordinating the proposal writing and research efforts of 75 faculty and graduate students in the engineering departments of aerospace, bio & agricultural, civil, computer science, electrical, engineering technology, and mechanical.

 Dr. Valasek’s seminal research in the area of Autonomous Air Refueling (AAR) of UAS led to the first series of flight tests by a university in 2006 and the first archival journal paper on the automatic control of AAR of UAS.
-The collective body of work that he has produced on this topic has more archival journal papers than any other author, and have been cited more than 500 times since 2002.
+The collective body of work that he has produced on this topic has more archival journal papers than any other author, and have been cited more than 700 times since 2002.
 He is also a co-inventor on a patent for AAR of UAS, and Lockheed Martin Aeronautical Systems Company is using his work to validate and verify their own concept for AAR.
 When AAR of UAS is fully operational by the DoD it will represent a paradigm shift in military and possibly civilian UAS operations.
 Dr. Valasek has received international recognition of his AAR work, including invited presentations and a workshop that he conducted at two different conferences in England in 2010.
-This UAS autonomous air refueling sensor and control laws have also been extended to the space domain by Dr. Valasek and his students, for autonomous docking of space vehicles with the ISS.
+This UAS autonomous air refueling sensor and control laws have also been extended to the space domain by Dr. Valasek and his students, for autonomous docking of space vehicles with the International Space Station (ISS).
+Dr. Valasek has made significant contributions to the development of artificial intelligence methods for NASA, and a system that he developed was competitively selected by NASA and demonstrated in flight as part of the Small Aircraft Transportation System (SATS) program in 2005.
+Working with Boeing he developed a novel Heads Up Display (HUD) symbology and layout for head mounted displays specifically for General Aviation (GA) aircraft, and working with Rockwell Collins he is developing novel GA displays.
+Since 2017 he was worked with Army Research Laboratory to investigate the Cycle-of-Learning methodology, a theoretical foundation that opens new research paths to human-agent teaming scenarios where autonomous agents are able to learn from human teammates and adapt to mission performance metrics in real-time and in real world scenarios.
+He has edited two books on artificial intelligence, Advances in Intelligent and Autonomous Aerospace Systems (AIAA, 2012, 489 pages), and Advances in Computational Intelligence and Autonomy for Aerospace Systems (AIAA, 2018, 431 pages).

 Dr. Valasek is nationally recognized in General Aviation (GA) flight safety.
 He is the TAMU Site Director for the FAA’s Center of Excellence in General Aviation (PEGASAS), where he initiated and led a six university team in investigating Weather Technology in the Cockpit (WTIC).
 The result of this effort is leading to FAA guidelines and recommend practices for the use of hand-held weather devices in cockpits.
 He also led a two university effort on Derived Angle-of-Attack for use in the displays and future fly-by-wire control of GA aircraft.
 The FAA anticipates that both of these programs will positively impact GA flight safety.